|Date of Birth||January 19, 1890|

 Joseph said he served in the British army for four years with the South Nottingham Hussars, a mounted regiment.
 Afterwards he immigrated to Canada and settled in the town of Kenora in northwestern Ontario, finding work there as a clerk.
 He enlisted in Kenora on 22 December 1914, just a few months after the war started, when volunteers were being recruited for a third overseas contingent.
 The men were briefly attached to the 44th Battalion but in March 1915 the 52nd (New Ontario) Battalion was organized and they were transferred to the new unit.
 The 52nd was based in Port Arthur and Joseph was sent there in June along with the rest of the Kenora volunteers.
 By then he had been promoted to Sergeant and appointed as the Company Quarter-Master Sergeant.

 The battalion headed overseas that fall, embarking from St. John, New Brunswick on 23 November on the SS California.
-Shortly after he arrived in England Joseph was married in Burton-on-Trent to Edith Rouse.
-Edith settled into a home at 9 Eldon Street in Winshill, about a block from where Joseph’s mother lived.
-Joseph’s unit was sent to France on 20 February 1916.
-They spent the first night in tents in a snowstorm before being moved to Belgium by train the next day.
+Joseph was married at St. Mark’s Church in Winshill on 27 December 1915.
+His wife, Edith Rouse, was the second of four daughters of John Rouse and Sophia Perrin.
+Her mother had died in 1910 and her father was a Sergeant with the Nottingham Police Force.
+Joseph’s best man was Francis Shorthose, who was also from Kenora.
+After the wedding Edith settled into a home at 9 Eldon Street in Winshill, about a block from where Joseph’s mother lived.
+Joseph’s unit was sent to France on 20 February 1916 then on to Belgium.
 On 23 February they became part of the 9th Brigade in the new 3rd Division of the Canadian Corps.

 The Canadians were heavily involved in the last three months of the war, a period known now as the Hundred Days Offensive.
 Joseph’s youngest brother Victor had joined the British army and he died in Salonika, Greece on 27 September 1918, six weeks before the war ended.
 On 22 October Joseph was given two weeks leave and he rejoined his unit just before the Armistice.
 The battalion spent another three months in Belgium and on 8 January 1919 Joseph was awarded the Distinguished Conduct Medal.
 The citation reads: